Glickenhaus SCG 007 LMH: Competition history

 Following the convergence of the Le Mans Hypercar and LMDh regulations for 2023, Glickenhaus displayed interest in racing in the IMSA SportsCar Championship with the SCG 007 LMH, but were blocked from doing so with IMSA confirming their production car mandate of 2,500 road cars per year.
-Founder James Glickenhaus expressed disappointment over the decision, describing it as "idiotic".
-He also cited the mandate as having impacted the team's financial position, stating that the inability to compete in IMSA, who holds races in the United States, created problems with attracting sponsors.
+Team founder James Glickenhaus expressed frustration over the decision, describing it as "idiotic".
+He also cited the mandate as having impacted the team's financial position, stating that the inability to compete in IMSA created problems with attracting sponsors, despite the series being hosted domestically in the United States.

 The team returned for another single-car WEC season in 2023, however it would prove to be less fruitful, as competition levels began to rise with Cadillac, Ferrari, Peugeot, and Porsche joining the series.
 The SCG 007 LMH lacked competitiveness and would qualify towards the back throughout the season, its best finish coming at the 2023 24 Hours of Le Mans, completing the race in 6th and 7th overall.

 In October 2023, it was announced that Glickenhaus would not return to the FIA World Endurance Championship in 2024 due to a lack of substantial funding.
 The company reallocated their resources towards their road car projects following the announcement.
 Podium Advanced Technologies later revealed that the SCG 007 LMH was set to receive an 'Evo' performance upgrade, but was ultimately left undeveloped as a result.